reinow/sepwebapp/README.md

 ##How to

-Each web application in dependent on a identity and a template.
+Each web application in identified with an identity and created with a template.
 The identity is a keyword used to name the domain and its objects.

 To define a web application with identity *cms*, add the line below to you webapp.te file: